PostHog/posthog.com/contents/blog/new-pricing.md

 ## How do I start using it?

-For most people, it only requires a simple config change to include `process_persons: "identified_only"`.
+For most people, it only requires a simple config change to include `process_persons: "identified_only"` in the initialization of your JavaScript Web SDK or snippet.

 This will track anonymous traffic without person profiles, and start collecting person information any time an identifying action is taken (i.e. using `identify()`, `group()`, setting person properties with `$set`, etc).

-You can get instructions for this and other use cases in our [persons documentation](/docs/data/persons).
+You can get more details on this and other use cases, like server-side events, in our [persons documentation](/docs/data/persons).

 ## What's the downside?